Frequently Asked Questions

 Which languages are taught at UNF?

 Currently, the Department offers majors in French Studies and Spanish as well as minors in French, Spanish and Chinese.
-The Department also offers beginning, intermediate and advanced courses in Chinese, and beginning courses in German and Latin.
+The Department also offers beginning, intermediate and advanced courses in Chinese, and beginning courses in German.

 Who may use the Foreign Language Laboratory?